-Defendant Tovoda Gosei Co., Ltd. Pleads Guilty to Price-Fixing Certain Automotive Hoses and maintain the prices of certain Automotive Hoses sold to Toyota in the United States from as early as February 2004 and until at least September 2010, and (2) agreeing to allocate sales of, to rig bids for, and to fix, stabilize, and maintain the prices of, automotive airbags and steering wheels sold to Subaru and Toyota in the United States and elsewhere from at least as early as September 2003 and continuing until at least September 2010.
+103. On September 29, 2014, the DOJ announced that Defendant Toyoda Gosei Co., Ltd. agreed to pay a \$26 million fine and plead guilty to a two-count criminal Information charging it with participating in a combination and conspiracy to suppress and eliminate competition in the automotive parts industry by (1) agreeing to rig bids for, and to fix, stabilize, and maintain the prices of certain Automotive Hoses sold to Toyota in the United States from as early as February 2004 and until at least September 2010, and (2) agreeing to allocate sales of, to rig bids for, and to fix, stabilize, and maintain the prices of, automotive airbags and steering wheels sold to Subaru and Toyota in the United States and elsewhere from at least as early as September 2003 and continuing until at least September 2010.
 The combination and conspiracy engaged in by Defendant Toyoda Gosei Co., Ltd. was an unreasonable restraint of interstate and foreign trade and commerce in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.

-106. On September 29, 2014, the DOJ announced that Defendant Toyoda Gosei Co., Ltd. agreed to pay a \$26 million fine and plead guilty to a two-count criminal Information charging it with participating in a combination and conspiracy to suppress and eliminate competition in the automotive parts industry by (1) agreeing to rig bids for, and to fix, stabilize,

-- 107. According to the criminal Information filed against it, Defendant Toyoda Gosei Co., Ltd. and its co-conspirators carried out the Automotive Hoses conspiracy by: - (a) participating in meetings, conversations, and communications to discuss the bids and price quotations to be submitted to Toyota in the United States; - (b) agreeing, during those meetings, conversations, and communications, to allocate among the companies sales of certain Automotive Hoses sold to Toyota in the United States; - (c) agreeing, during those meetings, conversations, and communications, on bids and price quotations to be submitted to Toyota in the United States; - (d) exchanging information on bids and price quotations to be submitted to Toyota in the United States, in order to effectuate the agreements; - (e) submitting bids and price quotations to Toyota in the United States in accordance with the agreements; - (f) selling certain Automotive Hoses to Toyota in the United States at collusive and noncompetitive prices; and
+104. According to the criminal Information filed against it, Defendant Toyoda Gosei Co., Ltd. and its co-conspirators carried out the Automotive Hoses conspiracy by:

+(a) participating in meetings, conversations, and communications to discussthe bids and price quotations to be submitted to Toyota in the United States;

+(b) agreeing, during those meetings, conversations, and communications, to allocate among the companies sales of certain Automotive Hoses sold to Toyota in the United States;

+(c) agreeing, during those meetings, conversations, and communications, on bids and price quotations to be submitted to Toyota in the United States;

+(d) exchanging information on bids and price quotations to be submitted toToyota in the United States, in order to effectuate the agreements;

+(e) submitting bids and price quotations to Toyota in the United States in accordance with the agreements;

+(f) selling certain Automotive Hoses to Toyota in the United States at collusive and noncompetitive prices; and